p-schaefer/IntegratedHydrology/README.md

 #           # a new trib_id at a confluence, and longest channel retaining the original ID
 # `uslink_id` and `dslink_id`  - columns identify upstream and downstream links
 # `ustrib_id` and `dstrib_id`  - columns identify upstream and downstream tributaries

+# If 'points' are provided, this function modifies the vector outputs by inserting
+# links, and splitting lines/subbasins at `points`.
+Inserted points are given "link_id'
+# values that increment with decimal places from downstream to upstream directions
+# (i.e., 10.0 remains the pout point for the segment, and 10.1, 10.2,... identify
+# sample points in an upstream direction).

 # New layers added by `generate_vectors()`
 # hydro_out$subbasins # -> polygon subbasins attributed with `link_id` and reach